filakhtov/gentoo-use-docs/sys-fs/cryptsetup.md

 It is safe to disable this flag unless there is a need to re-encrypt LUKS devices.

+### ssh
+Pass the `--enable-ssh-token` option to the configure script.
+Build and install the `cryptsetup-ssh` experimental cryptsetup plugin for unlocking LUKS2 devices with token connected to an SSH server.

+It is safe to disable this flag.

 ### static
 Pass the `--enable-static-cryptsetup` option to the configure script.
 Build and install statically linked binaries, e.g. a `cryptsetup`, a `veritysetup` and etc.

 This flag should normally be disabled unless there is an explicit need for static binaries.

 ### static-libs
 Pass the `--enable-static` option to the configure script.
 Build and install a statically linked `libcryptsetup` library.
+When this flag is disabled, pass the `--enable-external-tokens` option to the configure script to enable loading of plugins for external LUKS2 tokens.

 This flag should be normally disabled unless there is an explicit requirement for a static library.

+### test
+Execute the `make check` command after the main build is completed to run the test suite provided with the source code and check for regressions.
+This will extend overall build time.

+This flag should normally by disabled, because these tests are primarily oriented towards the developers, maintainers and testers.

 ### udev
 Pass the `--enable-udev` option to the configure script.
 Use a `libdevmapper`'s udev synchronisation to prevent DM and UDEV getting out of sync and leading to e.g. inaccessible device nodes.